plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_plenigo_managed_products_java.md

 ```
 ### Use case

 Use case for implementing subscription renewal.
-The only thing you have to do is creating a product in the plenigo backend.
+The only thing you have to do is creating a product in the Frisbii Media Backend.
 Then you have to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q), the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj) and the product id(e.g. aitnVIz1503443609941).This example assumes you are running in test mode.

 #### Server logic